Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 And, as stated at the beginning this article; I repeat, in the year 2021, over the course of an email correspondence, I was been given cause to take yet another look at the problem of the “missing” 24 hours.

-Particularly since there is a fighting chance that it isn’t just 24 hours that we were missing.
+Particularly since it is clear from the actual text that it isn’t just 24 hours that are giving us this problem.
 It’s more like 72.

 Which we ought to have already known.
 We were, after all, aware of it.
 In the Scholastic edition of PS/SS (I don’t know about the Bloomsbury editions), it quite clearly states that the story opens with Vernon Dursley setting off to work on a dull grey *Tuesday* morning.

-Which, according to any real world calendar, if this was 1981, would have been November 3.
+Which, according to any real world calendar, if this is supposed to be 1981, would have been November 3.

 *sigh*